lunaria79/Jackalupes-Corner/03 Others/Judas.md

 >>> [!multi-column]
 >>>
 >>>> [!note]+ Scythia (Or something similar to that)
 >>>> The scariest person at the behavioral school.
 But she's really sweet if you try to get to know her.
 She's absolutely massive, like orc build.
 6'5, built like a freight train.
-Long frizzy auburn hair with chizzled features.
+Long frizzy auburn hair with chiseled features.
+Likes baking and reading.
+Wolf autism.
+Not the sharpest tool in the shed, but she's trying really hard.
+Doesn't understand why people are mean to her.
 >>>
 >>>> [!warning]+ the twinkiest twink to ever twink
->>>> ...
+>>>> You remember that guy you saw at the gas station?
+Multiply his twink by four.
+6'8, incredibly wiry.
+Long blond hair, extremely pretty.
+Awkward as hell.
+Fashion autism but scared of being called gay.
+Not because he's homophobic, but the school is.
+Was terrified of Scythia for 5 seconds and then, upon seeing model potential, instantly fell in love with her.
+He's *down bad* down bad.
+It's pathetic really.
+All he wants is muscle mommy with big hands.
 >>
 >>> [!multi-column]
 >>>